richardschneider/bridge-scorer/README.md

 ## scorer.matchpoints(games)

-Determines the match points for each pair (NS and EW) based on the played games.
+Determines the match points for each pair (NS and EW) based on the played games of a single board.
 This is the international standard measurement of achievement in a pairs competition; wins score 2 points and ties 1 point.

-**games** is array of games
+**games** is an array of games for a board
 - **contract.declaror** is the seat that played the game ('N', 'S', 'E' or 'W')
 - **score** is the [contract score](#scorercontractcontract-vulnerable-made) for the game